Torrey Smith: 2009 season

 Before the 2009 season, Smith reportedly struggled in Maryland's summer camp, dividing his time between practice and online courses at night.
 Towards the end of camp, head coach Ralph Friedgen noted an improvement in his performance, which reestablished Smith as the team's top receiver alongside Adrian Cannon.

 During the season, Smith saw action in all twelve games, including ten as a starter, and he amassed 61 receptions for 824 receiving yards and five touchdowns, 51 kickoff returns for 1,309 yards and two touchdowns, and eleven rushing attempts for 59 yards and one touchdown.
-His kickoff return yardage surpassed the ACC single-season record that he had set the previous year.
+His kickoff return yardage led the NCAA and surpassed the ACC single-season record that he had set the previous year.
 Smith finished the season ranked sixth in the nation in all-purpose yards.
 He was one of two players, alongside Donald Buckram of UTEP, to record more than 260 all-purpose yards in three games.
 Smith led the team in receptions, receiving yards and return yards.
 Smith's 2,192 all-purpose yards were the second-most ever recorded by an ACC player behind only C. J. Spiller of Clemson.